andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 • One-way data flow: Two-way data binding is a great idea, but in real- world applications it produces more pain than benefit.
 One of the common drawbacks with two-way data binding is that you have no idea how your data get updated.
 With one-way data flow, things are simple: You know exactly where data are mutating, which makes it easier to maintain and test your app.

-_To have a strong foundation with a new technology, it’s necessary to understand its core concepts.
-The next section explores a few unique concepts of React, which will bring you one step closer to understanding this amazing technology._
+_To have a strong foundation with a new technology, it’s necessary to understand its core concepts._